-Kannawidan Ylocos is an annual festival that celebrates the founding of the province of Ilocos Sur, Philippines every 2nd of February.
+Kannawidan Ylocos is an annual festival that celebrates the founding anniversary of the province of Ilocos Sur, Philippines every 2nd of February.
 A week-long celebration, its activities span from the last few days of January to the first week of February.
 Major activities occur in Vigan, the capital of the province.

 History of Kannawidan Ylocos

 Kannawidan Ylocos comes from the word tawid.
 Its English translation means tradition, legacy, and/or heritage.
 It marks the historic establishment of the province during Spanish times.

 Kannawidan Ylocos was first launched within the term of Deogracias Victor Savellano in 2008.
 It was started to promote awareness and preservation of the local culture, tradition, heritage, and customs.
 It was also an opportunity to showcase local products, artistry, and craftsmanship.
 Moreover, it was also created to boost the local tourism industry.

 Ilocos Sur is located in the northern tip of the island of Luzon.
 It faces the West Philippine Sea and to the east is the mountainous area called Cordilleras.
 It was part of Provincia Ilocos, a region that was composed of Abra, Ilocos Norte, and La Union, during the Spanish period.
 However, its history is much older as people inhabited the region in pre-Hispanic times.
 It belongs to the Ilocos Region that is composed of other provinces of Ilocos Norte, La Union, and Pangasinan.

 Their settlements were mostly found in the plain territories particularly along the coastlines and so the place was called Ilocos, which means people of the lowlands.
 Their communities were engaged in farming, the lands were fecund and there were abundant sources of water.
 They also raised cattle and livestock.